Download the PHP package brick/geo without Composer

 Here is a list of all exceptions:

-This is a list of all functions which are currently implemented in the geo project.
-Some functions are only available if you use a specific geometry engine, sometimes with a minimum version.
-This table also shows which functions are part of the OpenGIS standard.
+This is a list of all methods available in the GeometryEngine interface.
+Some methods are only available if you use a specific geometry engine, sometimes with a minimum version.

 area